ehmoussi/code_aster/doc/devguide/boost.rst

 Pickling support
 ================

-See :py:mod:`code_aster.RunManager.Serializer` module for the serialization management.
+See :py:mod:`code_aster.Helpers.Serializer` module for the serialization management.

 - Delegated to Python objects.